 Our rhetoric faculty is among the most multifaceted anywhere.
 Our breadth gives students the opportunity to master a diverse range of perspectives on rhetorical issues, as well as the chance to work closely with faculty mentors.

-Our faculty focus on a wide range of issues within rhetoric and professional communication, including multi-modal communication pedagogy (Blakely, Russell), visual rhetoric (Kostelnick, LaWare), workplace communication (Sauer), technology (Russell, Sauer), the history of rhetoric (Russell), and public address (LaWare, Slagell).
+Our faculty focus on a wide range of issues within rhetoric and professional communication, including multimodal communication pedagogy (Russell), visual rhetoric (Kostelnick, LaWare), workplace communication (Sauer), technology (Russell, Sauer), the history of rhetoric (Russell), and public address (LaWare, Slagell).

 We integrate communication with various forms of subject-matter expertise; as a result, we have students with bachelor’s and master’s degrees from a wide range of fields.

 The numerous publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members many national awards.

 Among our PhD alumni who have looked for an academic position, there is a 100% placement rate.
 Our graduates serve in departments across the country and around the world and are well prepared for positions in both academia and industry.

 The English Department at ISU is large, with programs in Creative Writing and Environment, Literature, English Education, Teaching English as a Second Language, Applied Linguistics and Technology, Communication Studies, and Speech Communication.
 Students in RPC have the opportunity to study and work with faculty in a wide range of specialties.
 The ISU Human-Computer Interaction Initiative as well as major NSF-funded initiatives like Iowa EPSCoR and Symbi have proven excellent sites for study and collaboration among our graduate students, as have the College of Business and the Department of Agronomy.